urda/website/_posts/2010-09-16-wcf-client-server.md

   6. Update the namespace line inside **Server.cs** to *Microsoft.ServiceModel.Samples*
   7. Add *using System.ServiceModel;* to your **Server.cs** file.

-&#8230;and NOW we are ready to build our interface for the service.
+...and NOW we are ready to build our interface for the service.
 In this case we are going to build a calculator.

 <pre class="brush: csharp; title: ; notranslate" title="">using System;
 using System.ServiceModel;